 It’s not the first people think to look, but seriously, if you’re really scouting hard for a deal, then hanging out on their social media accounts is probably the fastest way to know.
 Subscribe to their posts so you can be the first to know when big sales events go live.

-Be Careful Who you Give Your Money To
+Be Careful to Who You Give Your Money To Ultimate Guide to Shopping Online Safely

 This goes for emails too.
 If you ever receive a communication that looks like it’s from a company asking you for personal information, don’t click any links within the email itself.
 Instead, punch in the address into your browser and check your account yourself.

-More often than not unfortunately, these emails are actually phishing attempts posing as communications from companies, trying to trick you into entering your personal information over a fake form.
+More often than not, unfortunately, these emails are actually phishing attempts posing as communications from companies, trying to trick you into entering your personal information over a fake form.
 Don’t fall for it.
-Never follow links directly if you can avoid it.
+Never follow links directly if you can avoid them.

 Be Wary of Public WiFi